 The three-piece connector design offers consistent and extremely reliable terminations with a variety of 75 ohm coaxial cable sizes.
 This unique construction reduces set-up and assembly time by a considerable amount, as no soldering is required.
 To allow common tooling and assembly process with the Canare BNC connectors, the connector uses the same crimp centre pin as the BNC, which then inserts into the rear of the thick centre contact of the plug.
 So the assembly process is to strip back the cable, crimp on the centre pin, snap-lock the pin with cable into the plug body, slide up the ferrule and crimp.
 Available packed singly, or in bulk tray packs of 100.

-Silicon rubber strain relief bushes are also available - see Strain relief bushes, Canare.
+Silicon rubber strain relief bushes are also available - see CANARE STRAIN RELIEF BUSHES - For BNC, RCA (phono) and F-type connectors.